About Mental Health First Aid and this Course Offering

 Mental Health First Aid is the help provided to a person who is developing a mental health problem, or who is in a mental health crisis (e.g., the person is suicidal or has had a traumatic experience).
 Like physical first aid, mental health first aid is given until the person receives professional help or until the crisis resolves.
 The standard Mental Health First Aid course teaches adults how to respond to another adult person with a mental health related problem.

 Mental Health First Aid strategies are taught in evidence-based training courses authored by Mental Health First Aid (MHFA) Australia and delivered by accredited MHFA Instructors across the country.
 Carers NT offer MHFA Courses as authored by MHFA Australia, delivered by instructors who are currently accredited by MHFA Australia.

 A certificate will be issued on completion of this course.
-Participants are also encouraged to complete the online assessment to receive a 3 year accreditation as a Youth Mental Health First Aider.
+Participants are also encouraged to complete the online assessment to receive a 3 year accreditation as a Mental Health First Aider.
 Continuing Professional Development points are also available for certain professions.
-You must attend both sessions in full to achieve certification and the opportunity to be accredited.
+You must attend all sessions in full to achieve certification and the opportunity to be accredited.